 - Unfold the wing and glue the joint using CA+ and accelerator, make sure it is flat.

 - Glue the wing spar in the pre-slotted area on the bottom of the wing with CA+ and then tape over the spar and wing joint with the included blenderm tape.

 - Test fit the wing in the slot in the rear body tube, if it is snug, sand or trim as you don’t want it to drag/damage the wing as you are inserting it.
-Note the rail buttons are on the top of the model and will be pointing up, the visible spar will be down.
+Note the rail buttons are on the top of the model and the holes will be pointing up, the visible spar will be down on the wing.

-- Make sure the wing is centered front and rear and tack glue in place at the front and rear being careful not to glue the coupler in place, then remove the coupler and glue the wing on the and bottom with foam safe CA+.
+- remove the coupler and insert it in a similar way in the front of the tube.
+Make sure the wing is centered at the front and tack glue in place at the front being careful not to glue the coupler in place, then remove the coupler and glue the wing on the and bottom with foam safe CA+.
 It may be helpful to squeeze the tube in the middle as you go as the tube tends to flatten once the wing slot has been cut.

-- Test fit the motor tube in the rear of the model, the taped part of the motor tube will go forward.
-You may need to sand the foam tabs slightly till it will insert easily.
+- Test fit the motor tube in the rear of the model, You may need to sand the foam tabs slightly till it will insert easily.
 The tabs will be vertical and the sides will be centered by the recess in the wing.
 Run glue on the top and bottom motor mount tabs to glue them to the body tube.
 You don’t need a lot of glue here as the motor pushes against the rear of the wing which is glued in its’ slot so it can’t really go anywhere.